Artist

 Kelvin Bullen (bass)

-Napoli Centrale were formed by the nucleus of Showmen after the band's split, when James Senese and Franco Del Prete, along with american keyboardist Mark Harris and english bass player Tony Walmsley veered toward a personal blend of jazz-rock and popular music leaving any traces of prog behind them.
+Napoli Centrale were formed by the nucleus of Showmen after the band's split, when James Senese and Franco Del Prete, along with American keyboardist Mark Harris and English bass player Tony Walmsley veered toward a personal blend of jazz-rock and popular music leaving any traces of prog behind them.

-With lyrics sung in neapolitan dialect, the first single Campagna became a hit.
+With lyrics sung in Neapolitan dialect, the first single Campagna became a hit.

 The six-track debut album was in a similar style, the strong lyrics dealing with social problems while the music was sometimes very original.